edf1101/Battleships/README.md

 MIT License: [found here](LICENSE)

 #### Authors
-- Ed Fillingham
+- Student 730003140

 #### Source
-Code hosted (privately) at https://github.com/edf1101/Battleships/
+Code hosted (may be public or private depending on time of reading) at https://github.com/edf1101/Battleships/